NASA-IMPACT/veda-backend/README.md

 python3 -m pip install -e ".[dev,deploy,test]"
 ```

-Run the deployment
+#### Run the deployment

 ```
 cdk synth
 cdk deploy
 ```

+#### Check cloud formation status

+After logging in to the console at https://<account number>.signin.aws.amazon.com/console the status of the CloudFormation stack can be viewed here: https://<aws-region>.console.aws.amazon.com/cloudformation/home.

+The Cloudformation stack name is the combination of the app name and deployment stage environment variables https://github.com/NASA-IMPACT/delta-backend/blob/develop/config.py#L11

-## Deleting the stack
+## Deleting the cloud formation stack

 If this is a development stack that is safe to delete, you can delete the stack in Cloudformation console or via `cdk destroy`, however, the additional manual steps were required to completely delete the stack resources: